-Non-profit organizations have recently become subject to high levels of fraudulent activity.
-This is a fairly new development, and has the industry scrambling to come up with solutions.
+Nonprofit organizations have become a target for fraudulent activity.
+This is a relatively new development, and has the industry scrambling to come up with solutions.

 What is happening, and why: